obasajujoshua31/todo-application/README.md

 A Todo Application

-This is a todo Application that implements Indexing in database and caching.
+This is a todo Application that implements Indexing and caching.